learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 ## Conclusion

+As we have learned in this section, React Router enables us to set up routes that allow our users to navigate to different "pages" in our applications.
+The routes we define can be static (e.g., `/movies`) or we can include a _parameter_ (e.g., `/movies/:movie_id`) to make it dynamic.
+React Router will also update the URL in the browser to reflect whichever page the user has navigated to.

-We are able to nest `<Route>` components within each other.
+We are also able to nest `<Route>` components within each other, which allows us to build single-page applications in React that _behave_ like they have many pages.
 Using the `useRouteMatch` hook, we can nest a second `Route` that extends the URL path of the first.
 We can actually nest `Route`s as many times as we would like, so if we wanted, we could go fully RESTful and create nested `Route`s inside `MovieShow` as well, allowing us to write URL paths that would look something like this:

 ```txt
 http://localhost:3000/movies